If you enjoy aquatic invertebrates, the Bamboo Shrimp is definitely one to consider adding to your community.

 You will need at least a 20 gallon tank to keep a single Bamboo Shrimp.
 For every Bamboo Shrimp you will need to add a further 20 gallons.

 100 gallon tanks work very well with this shrimp.

 In the wild these shrimp can be found with other tropical freshwater shrimp like Cherry and Amano Shrimp.
 They are also known to cohabitate with Danios, Gouramis, Loaches, Catfish and even freshwater sharks.

 Inside your aquarium you can keep these shrimp with small to medium sized peaceful fish.

 Good Bamboo Shrimp tank mates include Zebra and Pearl Danios, Sparkling and Pearl Gouramis, and Oto and Cory Catfish.
-Yoyo and Kuhli Loaches make good tank mates for them as well.
+Yoyo Loaches make good tank mates for them as well.
 The Betta is also a surprisingly good choice.